 – Availability of a family member at the home during the hours you are scheduled to be there

 – Age and sex of the family’s children.
 We would not place a teen girl with a family that has teen boys for example.

 – Proximity to the language school

 Certainly, there aren’t a ton of different faith options in town, but there is a nice Catholic church in the middle of town with several service times throughout the week, an evangelical church close to the town center center and several other faith worship options in nearby towns.

-Sure.
-You will be able to shower every day.
-There is no guarantee that your shower will be warm water, but you’ll certainly have access to a shower.
+Yes, you will be able to shower every day.
+There is no guarantee that your shower will have warm water, but you’ll certainly have access to a shower.

-Yes.
 You can drink water from the tap almost anywhere in Costa Rica.
 In Ecuador you need to drink bottled water.
-If you’re on our program and we’re headed to a place where water is not safe to drink, we’ll certainly have bottled water for the group.
+If you’re on our program and we’re headed to a place where water is not safe to drink, we’ll certainly let you know and have you get bottled water.

 Absolutely.
 Most of the time the program cost is spread out over 3 payments.
 If you need other specific arrangements, we can probably be flexible with you.
 If you’d like to make just one payment, that’s fine too.
 Acceptable forms of payment are Visa, Master, Discover, Check and Cash.

 Yes.
 Shortly after your register, you will receive a list of clothes, personal items, donations you need to begin collecting, and other miscellaneous items to pack as soon as we receive your application.

 Some do, not all.
 This depends on your service provider and your specific phone, so check with your service provider first.
 If your specific phone isn’t capable, most service providers have world phone rental options.
 This isn’t usually the most economical way to call home when you’re in Costa Rica or Ecuador.
 You can purchase local chips you arrive to the country.
 We recommend using Skype, What’sApp or FaceTime.
 If you won’t have a computer with you, your Common Ground trip leader always will and you’re welcome to use our computers to call home.